symkat/Daemon-Control/README.md

 ## path

 The path of the script you are using Daemon::Control in.
-This will be used in the LSB file genration to point it to the location of the script.
+This will be used in the LSB file generation to point it to the location of the script.
 If this is not provided, the absolute path of $0 will be used.

 ## init\_config